-Key NJHSA Policy Priorities Included in the Recently Enacted FY 2023 Omnibus Appropriations Package
+Key Health, Mental Health, Disability & Aging Priorities Included in the Recently Enacted FY 2023 Omnibus Appropriations Package

-The end-of-year FY 2023 Omnibus Appropriations package signed into law by President Biden on December 29th, 2022, addresses many longstanding policy priorities for which NJHSA and our member agencies have been advocating.
-The package, entitled the Consolidated Appropriations Act, 2023, contains funding for the Nonprofit Security Grant Program and the Holocaust Survivor Assistance Program, the Jabara-Heyer NO HATE Act, the ABLE Age Adjustment Act, and a 5-year extension of Medicaid's Money Follows the Person Program for older adults and people with disabilities.
+The end-of-year FY 2023 Omnibus Appropriations package signed into law by President Biden on December 29th, 2022, addresses many longstanding policy priorities for which the Network of Jewish Human Service Agencies has been advocating.
+The package, entitled the Consolidated Appropriations Act, 2023, contains funding for the Nonprofit Security Grant Program and the Holocaust Survivor Assistance Program, as well as the Jabara-Heyer NO HATE Act, the ABLE Age Adjustment Act, and a 5-year extension of Medicaid's Money Follows the Person Program for older adults and people with disabilities.

-The package also contains a host of measures to address the national mental health crisis, including reauthorizing vital substance use and mental health programs, addressing the mental health workforce shortage, expanding access to critical services in Medicare and Medicaid, extending telehealth broadly for an additional two years, bolstering parity enforcement, and more.
-Unfortunately, the new lawl does not include extension of the Child Tax Credit and Afghan Adjustment Act.
+The package also contains a host of measures to address the national mental health crisis, including reauthorizing vital substance use and mental health programs, funding the federal mental health block grant at an unprecedented \$1 billion, addressing the mental health workforce shortage, expanding access to critical services in Medicare and Medicaid, extending telehealth broadly for an additional two years, bolstering mental health parity enforcement, and more.
+Unfortunately, the new law does not include extension of the Child Tax Credit and Afghan Adjustment Act.
 Below is a brief summary of key provisions: